tmbuza/iMAP/README.md

 * etc...

-## Data for testing of iMAP
+## Data for testing iMAP
 >The following command copy the required data files located in the iMAP/resources/ and place them in their respective locations.
-It also download Silva seed database (default DB) and add it in the data/reference folder.
+It also download Silva seed database (default DB) and add it to the data/reference folder.
 ```{}
 bash iMAP/code/demo_data.bash
 ```